Blog

 Share

-The tight labor market makes recruiting and retaining talent difficult—especially in the accounting and finance profession.
-The employees you do hire become valued, trusted members of your team, so it can be unsettling to think that they’re one of your biggest security risks when it comes to data breaches.
+The tight labor market makes recruiting and retaining talent difficult, especially in the accounting and finance profession.
+The employees you do hire become valued, trusted members of your team, so it can be unsettling to think that they’re one of your most significant security risks when it comes to data breaches.

 Consider each of the following proven and tested tips to accomplish this:

-Implementing security awareness training is the single most important action to take to keep your employees security-informed and mitigate the risk of data breaches.
+Implementing security awareness training is the most important action to keep your employees security-informed and mitigate the risk of data breaches.

 • Pushing out regularly scheduled, year-round training is crucial to keep staff current and hypersensitive to ever-evolving scams.
 One-time annual training or training delivered during initial employee onboarding just doesn’t cut it anymore.